 In addition to composing, producing, and recording our own music, WWE Music Group licenses commercial music for use across our television, pay-per-view and motion picture platforms which has resulted in partnerships with an array of artists including: Wiz Khalifa, Florida Georgia Line, Eminem, Metallica, Sean “Diddy” Combs, Mary J. Blige, Johnny Cash, Flo Rida, Bob Dylan, John Lennon, Imagine Dragons, and many others.
 Artist performances have also been a key strategy in making the musical connection part of the overall experience for our audience around the world.

 Wrestlemania 31 featured music from multi platinum superstar David Guetta, Grammy nominated Skylar Grey, rising star Kid Ink, and more.
 These artists add to the already impressive roster of recent PPV theme stars including Nickelback, Needtobreathe, and Danko Jones.

 Direct to Consumer Merchandise

 Our direct to consumer merchandise operation, which consists of our global network of WWE Shop e-commerce sites and venue merchandising business, designs, sources, markets and distributes numerous WWE-branded products, such as apparel, accessories, toys, replica championship titles, and many other novelty items.
-In the first quarter of 2015, direct-to-consumer merchandise generated $13.7 million in revenues.
+In the second quarter of 2015, direct-to-consumer merchandise generated $10.5 million in revenues.

 WWE Studios Segment